iliashevrin/summer-school-tutorials/spec-stats.md

      }
    }
    ```
 4. Add additional information to be printed to the console as you wish.
 You can look at the `model` object, which is of type `GameModel`.
 This object contains all the constraints that were 	defined in the specification, as BDD objects.
+This `model` object is initialized already in the `SynthesisAction` class.
 5. Open the `SynthesisAction` class.
 This class contains a switch case for all the different jobs that you can execute within the GUI of Spectra.
 Add a new case as follows:
    ```java
    		case "tau.smlab.syntech.statsAction":